jnozzi/cocoadev.com/markdown/NSCellSubclassProblem.md

-Hi, I've been working on a small General/NSCell subclass to display the icon of a given file path, along with the filename in bold and the actual filepath below in light gray.
+Hi, I've been working on a small NSCell subclass to display the icon of a given file path, along with the filename in bold and the actual filepath below in light gray.
 Everything works fine until I click on the data cell in the table view, at which point it crashes and it's "unable to recover the stack frame".
 I've tried conventional debugging here but it has led me nowhere and I don't really know what else to do.
 Any help would be appreciated.

 (Note: there are some category methods in use here, let me know if any particular one should be posted)